+Resetting the Terminal

-Resetting the Terminal: If the user enters a terminal type that is valid (according to the DEFINE TERMINAL option menu) but is not the correct type for the ASCII terminal being used, difficulty may be encountered in reading the screen, using the function keys or the Enter key.
+If the user enters a terminal type that is valid (according to the DEFINE TERMINAL option menu) but is not the correct type for the ASCII terminal being used, you may have difficulty reading the screen, using the function keys or the Enter key.
 These difficulties can be bypassed by pressing Ctrl-C to reset the terminal.
-The screen display which results from this resetting action varies with the mode in which the system is being run:
+The screen display that results from resetting the terminal varies with the mode in which the system is running:

-- Online Normal or Maintenance Mode The command prompt appears. - Standalone Mode or Online Service Mode -The terminal type is reset to "dumb", the Diagnostic Operating Instruction panel is displayed, and the user is required to go through the DEFINE TERMINAL process again.
+- Online Normal or Maintenance Mode The command prompt appears. - Standalone Mode or Online Service Mode The terminal type is reset to "dumb", the Diagnostic Operating Instruction panel is displayed, and the user is required to go through the DEFINE TERMINAL process again.